josepmariall/poverty_and_heart_disease/README.md

 I provide the [environment](https://github.com/titoniubo/Canine_classifier/blob/master/cnn_environment.yml) used to run this code.

 ## Table of Contents
-The first file prepares data for
+The following jupyter notebooks are provided:
+1. Data Preparation
+2. Algorithm Selection and Fine Tunning
+3. Data Visualization

+File 1 prepares data for both modeling and visualizations, creating 2 different files one for each purpose.

 ### Code of ethics